AparGarg99/Tutorials/FastAPI/Readme.md

 5. So now, we have an input in `streamlit_app.py` file.
 That input goes to the Endpoint URL (that loads the model and processes input using `api.py` file) and returns the output back to the `streamlit_app.py` file.

-# Deployment of model on Heroku Cloud (i.e. Remote Endpoint URL)
+# Deployment of API on Heroku Cloud (i.e. Remote Endpoint URL)
 After testing the `streamlit_app.py` with localhost Model Endpoint URL, we can deploy it on cloud and generate remote Endpoint URL.

 1. Create an Heroku account by signing up.